BV-BRC/p3_mlst/README.md

 the components of the BV-BRC.
 More documentation is available [here](https://github.com/BV-BRC/dev_container/tree/master/README.md).

 The script [`assign_st_to_genome`](scripts/assign_genomes_to_dbs.pl) is invoked during the execution of the BV-BRC genome annotation pipeline.
 The output of the script is parsed and used to assign a MLST sequence type for the genome being analyzed.

+The libraries used are downloaded based on the index data from http://pubmlst.org/data/dbases.xml.